You can configure the properties and other details of a Gateway in the Operator portal.

 Destination IP address Enter the IP address to be pinged.
 Frequency Enter the time interval, in seconds, to send the ping request.
 The range is from 1 to 60 seconds.
 Threshold Enter the number of times the ping replies can be missed to mark the routes as unreachable.
 The range is from 1 to 10.
 ICMP Responder Enabled: Allows the SD-WAN Gateway to respond to the ICMP probe from the next hop router when the tunnels are up.
 IP address Enter the virtual IP address that will respond to the ping requests.
 Mode Select one of the following modes from the drop-down list:

 Note: The ICMP probe parameters are optional and recommended only if you want to use ICMP to check the health of the SD-WAN Gateway.
 With BGP support on the Partner Gateway, using ICMP probe for failover and route convergence is no longer required.
-For more information on configuring BGP support and handoff settings for a Partner Gateway, see Configure Partner Handoff.Contact & Location – The existing contact details are displayed in this section.
-If required, you can modify the information.Customer Usage – This section displays the usage details of different types of Gateways assigned to the customers.Pool Membership – This section displays the details of the Gateway pools to which the current Gateway is assigned.
+For more information on configuring BGP support and handoff settings for a Partner Gateway, see Configure Partner Handoff .Contact & Location – The existing contact details are displayed in this section.
+If required, you can modify the information.Cloud Web Security - This section allows you to configure the Generic Network Virtualization Encapsulation (Geneve) endpoint IP address and Points-of-Presence (PoP) name for Cloud Web Security, if the Cloud Web Security Gateway Role is enabled.Customer Usage – This section displays the usage details of different types of Gateways assigned to the customers.Pool Membership – This section displays the details of the Gateway pools to which the current Gateway is assigned.

 - Conditional – SD-WAN Gateway responds to the ICMP request only when the service is up and when at least one tunnel is up.